 1. Proper Packaging Protects Pet Food in Manufacturing

 Quality pet food products can be ruined by bad packaging and manufacturing practices, and consumers know this.
 In fact, 75% of millennials said that fear of pet food contamination or product safety is a key consideration in the foods they buy.

 Packaging that’s assembled with low-grade resins, inks, and adhesives can cause safety concerns if the materials leach into the food and create an odor or taste that is undesirable to a pet.
 That’s why you’ll want to work with suppliers that use approved materials and FDA-recognized manufacturing processes.

 Fresh-Lock® ribbed zippers help secure an oxygen barrier on pet food pouches when properly reclosed that helps keep contaminants out and food fresh.

 Flexible packaging offers quality package materials and designs that help keep pet food safe during production and packaging.
 A key to maintaining pet food integrity and freshness is creating a secure oxygen barrier, which can be supported with proper closure technologies such as Fresh-Lock® ribbed zippers.
 These zippers feature patented, co-extruded sealant ribs that enhance the zippers’ sealability and help protect food from contaminants like bacteria, pests, odor, light, and moisture.
 A proper seal and premium package materials also help during distribution.

-2. It Can Withstand the Rigorous Supply Chain
+2. Flexible Pet Food Packaging Can Withstand the Rigorous Supply Chain

 The brick-and-mortar supply chain can wreak havoc on packages and products.
 Now we are seeing a major shift to e-commerce, which can do even more damage because of additional touch points.
 Brands must do everything they can to make sure their products make it safely into the hands of consumers.